MIT’s Gen programming system flattens the learning curve for AI projects

 Gen has already seen some pickup, according to the coauthors.
 Intel is collaborating with MIT to use Gen for 3D pose estimation from the latter’s depth-sense cameras, and MIT’s Lincoln Laboratory is developing applications in aerial robotics for humanitarian relief and disaster response.
 Elsewhere, Gen is becoming increasingly central to an MIT-IBM Watson AI Lab project and the DoD’s Defense Advanced Research Projects Agency’s (DARPA) ongoing Machine Common Sense initiative, which seeks to model human common sense at the level of an 18-month-old child.

-“[Gen] allows a problem-solver to use probabilistic programming, and thus have a more principled approach to the problem but not be limited by the choices made by the designers of the probabilistic programming system,” said director of research at Google Peter Norvig, who wasn’t involved in the research, in a statement.
+“[Gen] allows a problem-solver to use probabilistic programming, and thus have a more principled approach to the problem but not be limited by the choices made by the designers of the probabilistic programming system,” said Google research director Peter Norvig, who wasn’t involved in the research, in a statement.
 “General-purpose programming languages … have been successful because they … make the task easier for a programmer, but also make it possible for a programmer to create something brand new to efficiently solve a new problem.
 Gen does the same for probabilistic programming.”